-(7) BOARD DISCUSSION: Chairman McMahan stated that this ended the evidentiary portion of the Hearing and that there would be no further input from parties though they may answer questions if asked by the Board during discussion.
-The applicable ordinance for this hearing was the Jackson County Wireless Communications Ordinance approved August 18, 2015 and the requirements were set forth in Section 30-23(b)(3).
+(7) BOARD DISCUSSION: Chairman McMahan stated that this ended the evidentiary portion of the Hearing and that there would be no further input from parties, though they may answer questions if asked by the Board during discussion.
+The applicable ordinance for this hearing was the Jackson County Wireless Communications Ordinance and the requirements were set forth in Section 30-23(b)(3).